AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Django_Web_Framework/Alt_Instructions_Deployment/README.md

 :exclamation: **Attention**: I noticed that when I typed in these two lines of code, my code editor didn't seem to recognize them.
 That is, the two lines of code didn't appear in their usual colorful line of fashion, as my other lines of code.
 They appeared white and unrecognized.

 Making sure that I saved those two lines of code, I exited my code editor, and then I restarted my computer.
-Once I reopened ny code editor, the two lines of code appeared in their usual colorful fashion, and then I knew the lines of code were being "recognized" and taking effect.
+Once I reopened my code editor, the two lines of code appeared in their usual colorful fashion, and then I knew the lines of code were being "recognized" and taking effect.

 <hr>